Hebrews

 ,

-and finally the latter prophets.
+and, finally, the latter prophets.

-And now, in chapter 12 the Holy Spirit begins to make
+And now, in Chapter 12, the Holy Spirit begins to make

 the application.

-let us run with patience the race that is set before us,
+beset us, and let us run with patience the race that is set before us,

-2 Looking unto Jesus the author and finisher
+2 Looking unto Jesus the author and finisher of our

-despising the shame, and is set down at the right hand of the throne of God."
+shame, and is set down at the right hand of the throne of God."

 Not only were these Hebrews to consider the heroes of